Methodology - Harmonised Indices of Consumer Prices (HICP)

 Detailed average prices are also published in Eurobase:

-Further methodological information can be found in the metadata page of the datasets and in the Statistics Explained detailed average prices article.
+Further methodological information can be found in the metadata page of the datasets.

 - Consumer prices research (2015 prices)